vaibhavpatill/Time-Based-Greeting-Application/README.md

 # Time-Based-Greeting-Application
-The application will greet user according to time
+The application will greet user according to time.